 As students attending a privileged school, who receive gifts over the holidays, we often don’t consider what it would feel like to go without getting presents.
 Friends For Fosters, a charity started by senior Kristen Quesada and her older sister, Heritage alumna Katherine Quesada, aims to help those less fortunate receive gifts and necessities during the winter season.
-This year, their goal to spread holiday cheer helped them raise over one hundred gifts to give to others.
+This year, Quesada’s goal to spread holiday cheer helped them raise over one hundred gifts to give to others.

-A few years ago, Quesada, an eighth grader at the time, attended an event called Orphans Weekend at her church.
-The church had its own nonprofit organization called For Kids of South Florida which also raised money for children.
+A few years ago, Quesada, an eighth grader at the time, attended an event called Orphans Weekend at her church, which had its own foster agency called 4Kids of South Florida.
 The Quesada family knew they could spread awareness by focusing efforts on raising money and getting toy donations for the holiday season at school.
 Kristen never imagined the large-scale impact that she would make over the next four years.

 After realizing that many foster kids carry their belongings in garbage bags, Kristen decided to raise money for duffel bags.
 This was her first charity called Duffel Bags For Darlings where she raised over $1000 for 120 bags.
 Her next fundraiser, Precious Presents, helped the organization 4Kids with their annual Christmas toy shop.
 The organization toy shop allows foster kids to choose their presents for free.
 Quesada arranged a box drop off with local businesses so they could help donate toys to the store.
-After four years of hosting this particular fundraiser, Quesada and her family have raised over 800 gifts.
+After four years of hosting this particular fundraiser, Quesada and her family have raised over 1,000 gifts.

 “I would say I’m pretty privileged in my upbringing, and seeing firsthand all these kids who don’t have the same love and support from their families was very life changing,” Quesada said.